Algorithmic-Bitcoin/abtc-miner-electron/README.md

 It's a free chance for everyone to join the mining party of Bitcoin on Ethereum.

-* ABTC token address: 0xfa37a50da41b4b50e58186ddea3b6bb19b39a024
+* ABTC token address: 0xFa37A50DA41B4B50E58186ddeA3B6BB19b39A024, you can refer to [HECO chain explorer](https://scan.hecochain.com/token/0xfa37a50da41b4b50e58186ddea3b6bb19b39a024).

 ## How to use it

 ### Preparation
-1. Ethereum endpoint RPC

-    Users should have Ethereum endpoint RPC, like infura.
-    * How to get a Ethereum endpoint RPC?
-Register [infura](https://infura.io/) account, then you will have 3 free endpoint RPC.
-    * The infura endpoint RPC should be http format, something like: `https://mainnet.infura.io/v3/bacd74e720210d858b29a1b5643fd3b3` (Don't use it, it just a example.)

-2. Ethereum account with ETH
+1. HECO account with HT

-    Users need some ETH to pay gas when submit mined block.
-You need enough ETH to pay gas when you submit a mined block.
+    Users need some HT to pay gas and mining fee when submit mined block.
+You need enough HT to pay gas when you submit a mined block.

+    It is recommanded to use [wallets](https://www.hecochain.com/en-us/wallet) that HECO suggests.

 ### Let's party!